 - A typo in the image name or tag.

-- Image pull access denied from the given registry due to credential issue.
+- Image pull access was denied from the given registry due to credential issues.

 If you check the pod events, you will see the